Mobility Offer Allocations in Corporate Settings: Conclusion and Outlook

 The conflict graph based modeling of the problem facilitates the inclusion of additional constraints.
 For example, a consideration of persons, potentially involved in multiple appointments, can be included via additional conflict edges.
-A major limitation of the proposed modeling is that mobility offers refer to fixed absence intervals.
+Another possible extension would be to suggest multiple employees to share a vehicle if their requests are similar, e.g.,~\cite{enzi2020modeling}.
+This could be modeled by introducing offers that satisfy more than one demand.
+A major limitation of the proposed modeling is that mobility offers refer to fixed journey intervals.
 In case the sequencing of offers becomes relevant, one would obtain a variant of the well-known Vehicle Routing Problem.
-Though absence intervals cannot, locations actually can vary in the presented modeling.
+Though journey intervals cannot, locations actually can vary in the presented modeling.
 Assuming a future scenario with a fleet of self-driving vehicles, each mobility demand could state a fixed start and end location specifying a request for a ride between given locations taking a fixed amount of time.
 Then, two offers using the same vehicle are in conflict if driving from the end location of the earlier offer to the start location of the later offer is not possible within the given time.
 So, an adapted conflict graph based modeling could prove useful also for such scenarios.
 The approach also aims at fostering the use of battery electric vehicles by helping to achieve utilization rates required for compensating high purchase prices.
-Recharging processes can either be included simplistically, by prolonging the absence intervals of mobility offers, or, a more detailed modeling could combine ideas from this work and that of \cite{Sassi2014}, where battery loading states are modeled explicitly.
+Recharging processes can either be included simplistically, by prolonging the journey intervals of mobility offers, or, a more detailed modeling could combine ideas from this work and that of \cite{Sassi2014}, where battery loading states are modeled explicitly.

 Overall, we believe the proposed modeling provides a flexibility that offers a range of interesting applications not restricted to corporate environments, e.g., a large housing unit equipped with a fleet of cars shared by the inhabitants.
-A~larger scale application would be the implementation of the approach for station based car-sharing providers.
+A~larger scale application would be \redtwo{to implement the} approach for station based car-sharing providers.